PyEllips/pyElli/paper/paper.md

 For fast processing pyElli's algorithms are fully vectorized for multiple wavelengths and leverage the numerical algebra libraries [NumPy](https://numpy.org) [@harris2020array] and [SciPy](https://scipy.org) [@2020SciPy-NMeth].
 This allows the usage of advanced fitting algorithms, i.e., global optimizers, in reasonable evaluation times and enables embedded in-situ monitoring of overlayer growth [@hauptmann2023].
-The usage of python and vectorization libraries allows for easy adoption for artificial intelligence based analysis of SE data.
+The usage of python and vectorization libraries allows for easy adoption of artificial intelligence based analysis of SE data.

 # Statement of need